day8/re-frame/README.md

   handlers <-------------------------------------  (dispatch [event-id  other params])
 ```

+**Rule**:  `components` are as passive as possible when it comes to handling events.
+Do the minimum.
+On the other hand, `components` can be as complex as needed when it comes to creating the visuals.

 ### Event Handlers

 Collectively, event handlers provide the control logic in the applications.

-The job of many event handlers is to change the `app-db` in some way.
-Add an item here, or delete that one there.
+Almost all event handlers mutate `app-db` in some way.
+Adding an item here, or deleting that one there.
 So often CRUD, but sometimes much more.
+Sometimes with async results.

 Even though handlers appear to be about `app-db` mutation, re-frame requires them to be pure fucntions with a signature of:
 ```
    (state-of-app-db, event-vector) -> new-state
 ```
 re-frame passes to an event handler two paramters: the current state of `app-db` plus the event, and the job of a handler to to return a modified version of the state  (which re-frame will then put back into the `app-db`).
+XXX currently not true but it will be shortly.

 ```
 (defn handle-delete